How to add a Unique Identifier to a SharePoint list or library

 - ID Column is unique to the list or library

 - If you use ID Column to track documents, this will only work as long as all documents being tracked are stored within the same document library.
-If you need to have a unique ID for a document across the board (all sites and libraries), you need to utilize a feature called Document ID.
-This is a topic for another post, though.
+If you need to have a unique ID for a document across the board (all sites and libraries), you need to utilize a feature called Document ID (more on it here).

 How to display a Unique Identifier (ID Column)